twinstar6980/Twinning.Documentation/english/question.md

 Tools need to have access to the storage space involved.

-If the shell module used is `Shell CLI`, access permissions depend on the permissions of the user who started the program.
+If the shell module used is `Shell`, access permissions depend on the permissions of the user who started the program.

-If the shell module used is `Shell GUI`, access rights vary depending on the running system:
+If the shell module used is `Assistant`, access rights vary depending on the running system:

 * `Windows` `Linux` `Macintosh`